quiksilver-surf-camp-sponsor-logo

 Jen loves to travel and experience new environments and cultures.
 She especially loves warm-water surf destinations where she can spend time in the water with her husband, two sons, and two dogs.
 Jen can often be found on a sporting field cheering on her boys’ games!

-Kasey Schollenberger – Program Director
+Kasey Bacher– Program Director

 Bailey Kaufman – Program Coordinator